Okay, it’s probably disingenuous to pretend that social media is still something nascent and unproven for brands.

 Dove’s Self Esteem Project has encompassed various campaigns, from #nolikesneeded to #speakbeautiful.

-The latest campaign is #mybeautymysay.
-Neatly tying in with a summer of sport, digital billboards in North America will broadcast sexist remarks about female athletes that have been made in the media.
+Its 2016 campaign #mybeautymysay neatly tied in with a summer of sport, with digital billboards in North America broadcasting sexist remarks about female athletes that have been made in the media.

-As the comments appear, images of the women will start to disappear, and those watching are invited to take a stand.
+As the comments appeared, images of the women started to disappear, and those watching were invited to take a stand.

 Now to what catches the eye on social – risky and humorous content.